This two-year-old refugee is struggling to keep warm in sub-zero temps in Greece. Her family's temporary shelter is a concrete warehouse.

 - Others are starved out of their homelands due to drought and conflict

-Save the Children has been responding to crises around the world for almost 100 years.
+Save the Children has been responding to crises around the world for over 100 years.
 Since the refugee crisis erupted, we’ve been doing whatever it takes to help them survive and thrive in:

 Children in the world’s youngest nation are enduring a deepening crisis.
 Since the outbreak of fighting in 2013, humanitarian needs in South Sudan have escalated to alarming levels and 2.1 million people have been forced to flee their homes.
 GET MORE FACTS